 In the online world, storytellers are constantly faced with the challenge of separating their content from the direct marketing model.
-In this Content Kings post, innovator Tim Brunelle tells MSP-C readers to stay interesting when creating digital content in order to make an impact.
+Below, innovator Tim Brunelle tells MSP-C readers to stay interesting when creating digital content in order to make an impact.

 It’s often too difficult to measure.

 Because the prevailing model for efficacy on the Internet is the direct marketing model.